near/NEPs/specs/ChainSpec/Consensus.md

     self.approvals.append(approval)
 ```

-Whenever a participant receives a block, the operations relevant to the consensus include updating the `head` and initiating a timer to start sending the approvals on the block to the block producerse at the consecutive `target_height`s.
+Whenever a participant receives a block, the operations relevant to the consensus include updating the `head` and initiating a timer to start sending the approvals on the block to the block producers at the consecutive `target_height`s.
 The timer delays depend on the height of the last final block, so that information is also persisted.

 ```python
 def on_block(self, block):